 Ports

-We have seen many manufacturers compromise in terms of ports to make the laptop’s body more slim and lightweight.
-However, in the case of Inspiron 16 Plus 7620, the notebook features almost every significant kind of port.
+We’ve seen many manufacturers compromise on ports to make the laptop’s body slimmer and lighter.
+However, in the case of the Inspiron 16 Plus 7620, the notebook comes with almost all the important ports.

-Starting from the left side, we have a 150W DC Port, an HDMI port, a USB Type-A 3.2 Port, and a USB Type-C Thunderbolt 4 Port.
-We have another USB Type-A 3.2 Interface on the right side, a 3.5mm headphone/microphone combo jack, and a TF Card slot.
+On the left side, there is a DC-in port, an HDMI port, a USB Type-A 3.2 port, and a USB Type-C Thunderbolt 4 port.
+On the right side, there is a USB Type-A 3.2 port, a 3.5mm headphone jack, and a TF card slot.

 RAM and SSD

-Next, we have a 1TB M2 NVMe PCIe 3.0 SSD (carrying model number BC711) manufactured by SK Hynix.
-It is worth mentioning that SSD is based on M.2 2230 form factor.
-There is a single slot for SSD, so you need to replace the current SSD to upgrade the storage.
+This laptop comes with a Hynix 1TB M.2 NVMe PCIe 3.0 SSD.
+It is worth mentioning that the SSD size is 2230.
+The laptop only has one M.2 slot, so you’ll need to replace the current SSD to upgrade the storage.

 Battery and Charging